zackky/cloud_sre_test/README.md

   - Application on AWS should be Scalable
   - Application on AWS should be Highly Fault Tolerant

 ### Architect and Design new application diagram for Cloud Native Implementation

 - Present Diagram in Draw.io
+- Present few options
+- From multiple option use one in terraform code

 ### Write Infrastructure as Code in terraform 0.12

 - use remote state
 - terraform code should be promotable Dev > Staging > Production
+- terraform code should be managed in source control system